andrewluetgers/loot/README.md

 			)
 		]);

-		// with outputStrings  == true, toString will output the html console.log(list, list.toString());
+		// with useRealDom == false, toString will output the html console.log(div2, div2.toString());
 		//prints: Object, <div id="message"><a href="http://www.google.com" class="biglink">A link to Google</a><ul><li class="item">1.
 Item</li><li class="item">2.
 Item</li><li class="item">3.
 Item</li><li class="item">4.
 Item</li></ul></div>
   ```

   * **$dom(domSyntaxArray)** build dom structures or html using a simplified json syntax of nested arrays with
   selectors defining dom nodes, followed by an optional attributes object then an aray of children or a string of
   inner html.
-Makes use of $el so will output dom nodes or html strings depending on $el.outputStirngs(bool),
+Makes use of $el so will output dom nodes or html strings depending on $doc.useRealDom(bool),
   Syntax guide follows:

     **dom instruction syntax:**